Paradigm4/finance/README.md

 Stated differently, missing values are imputed by piecewise constant interpolants as required.

+SOME OF THE QUERIES IN THIS SECTION NEED COMPONENTS FROM THE PARADIGM4 ENTERPRISE EXTENSIONS TO SCIDB.
+CONTACT info@paradigm4.com FOR MORE INFORMATION.

 Consider the following tables (1-d SciDB arrays, dimensioned along time):
 <table>
 <tr><td colspan="2">Table A<td><td colspan="2">Table B